OKNoah/final-orm/readme.md

+# Final ORM

-ORMjs this is javascript OOP interface for ArangoDB
+Is a javascript OOP interface for ArangoDB

 Based off of part of the ui-js code found here: https://github.com/uMaxmaxmaximus/ui-js/tree/master/server/core/orm